Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 1. After each step, please manually input "continue" to confirm and proceed.
 1. Wait for the assessment to be completed and the report to be generated.
-1. Review the **Summary** report.
-Select **Propose Solution** to view the proposed solutions for the issues identified in the summary report.
+1. Review the **Assessment** report.
+Select the **Issues** tab to view the proposed solutions for the issues identified in the report.
-1. For this workshop, deselect all solutions and select **Migrate to Azure Database for PostgreSQL (SDK on Public Cloud)** in the Solution report, then select **Confirm Solution**.
+1. For this workshop, select **Migrate to Azure Database for PostgreSQL (Spring)** in the Solution list, then click **Run Task**.
    ![Confirm Solution](doc-media/confirm-postgresql-solution.png)
-1. In the Migrate report, click **Migrate**.

 ### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Formula

-1. After clicking the Migrate button in the Solution Report, Copilot chat window will be opened with Agent Mode.
+1. After clicking the **Run Task** button in the Solution Report, Copilot chat window will be opened with Agent Mode.
-1. In Copilot chat window, click **Continue** repeatedly to confirm each tool action.
+1. The Copilot Agent will firstly analyse the project and generate a migratin plan.
+During the progress, please click **Continue** repeatedly to confirm each tool action.
 The Copilot Agent uses various tools to facilitate application modernization.
 Each tool's usage requires confirmation by clicking the `Continue` button.
-1. After each step, please manually input "Continue" to confirm and proceed.
+1. After the plan is generated, Copilot chat will stop with two generated files: **plan.md** and **progress.md**.
+Please manually input "Continue" or "Proceed" in the chat to confirm the plan and proceed its following actions to execute the plan.
-1. Click **Continue** to confirm to run **Java Application Build-Fix** tool.
-This tool will attempt to resolve any build errors, in up to 10 iterations.
-1. After the Build-Fix tool begins, click **Continue** to proceed and show progress and migration summary.
+1. Click **Allow** buttons repeatedly to allow the git operations for version control during the migration process.
+1. Click **Allow** to proceed the validation process.
 1. Review the proposed code changes and click **Keep** to apply them.

 ### Migrate to Azure Blob Storage and Azure Service Bus using Custom Formula